 Still, to this day, fresh peas eaten raw is like eating candy for me.
 I love adding them to salads and sandwiches or just dipping them in hummus.

 Have you ever tried pea shoots?
 A great burger topping, just like on these Zucchini Burgers.

-RECIPE and INSTRUCTIONS for this pea salad recipe can be found at the bottom of this post.
+RECIPE and INSTRUCTIONS for this salad with sugar snap peas can be found at the bottom of this post.